Declinism

 Declinism is the belief that a society or institution is tending towards decline.
 Particularly, it is the predisposition, caused by cognitive biases such as rosy retrospection, to view the past more favourably and the future more negatively.

-"The great summit of declinism," according to Adam Gopnick, "was established in 1918, in the book that gave decline its good name in publishing: the German historian Oswald Spengler's best-selling, thousand-page work The Decline of the West."
+"The great summit of declinism" according to Adam Gopnik, "was established in 1918, in the book that gave decline its good name in publishing: the German historian Oswald Spengler's best-selling, thousand-page work The Decline of the West."

 History

 The belief has been traced back to Edward Gibbon's work The History of the Decline and Fall of the Roman Empire, published between 1776 and 1788, which argues that the Roman Empire collapsed because of the gradual loss of civic virtue among its citizens, who became lazy, spoiled and inclined to hire foreign mercenaries to handle the defence of state.
 He believed that reason must triumph over superstition to save Europe's great powers from a similar fate to the Roman Empire.

 Spengler's book The Decline of the West, which gave declinism its popular name, was released in the aftermath of World War I and captured the pessimistic spirit of the times.
 Spengler wrote that history had seen the rise and fall of several "civilizations" (including the Egyptian, the Classical, the Chinese and the Mesoamerican).
 He claimed that they go in cycles, typically spanning 1,000 years.
 Spengler believed that Western civilization is in a decline that is inevitable.

 The idea that Western civilization is declining has been a common historical constant, often repeating variations on the same themes.
 Historian Arthur L. Herman, in the introduction to his book The Idea of Decline in Western History, wrote that: